 Certification Demonstrates Commitment to High Caliber Stroke Care

-As a Certified Stroke Center, the Froedtert & the Medical College program demonstrates its ability to provide care from a multi-disciplinary team.
+As a Certified Comprehensive Stroke Center, the Froedtert & the Medical College program demonstrates its ability to provide care from a multi-disciplinary team.
 The team includes neurologists, neuro-interventionalists, emergency department specialists, radiologists, neurosurgeons, nurses, therapists, pharmacists, technicians and more all working in a coordinated, collaborative system.

 We are one of the only hospitals in the region that provides expert diagnosis and treatment 7/24, 365 days a year for acute stroke patients.
 This includes a dedicated Neurosciences Intensive Care Unit staffed by full-time, board-certified physicians specially trained for critical care patients.

-Research Shows Better Outcomes in Primary Stroke Centers
+Research Shows Better Outcomes in Comprehensive Stroke Centers

 There are numerous advantages for patients and their families at hospitals that are designated as Comprehensive Stroke Centers.
 Research from the American Stroke Association shows patients at such centers receive a higher quality of care more quickly with fewer complications, spend less time in the hospital and less time in rehabilitation.
 Comprehensive Stroke Centers also experience reduced costs, morbidity and mortality, and provide a safer environment that results in better patient outcomes.